fxhash/fxhash-boilerplate/README.md

 # fx(hash) boilerplate

 This boilerplates demonstrates the most simple version of a project published on the fx(hash) platform.
-There is no external tools required in order to publish a generative artwork based on this boilerplate.
+There are no external tools required in order to publish a generative artwork based on this boilerplate.
 You just have to create a zip-file with the contents of the `/src` folder.

 As long as you are complying to some basic guidlines this zip-file can be published on the fx(hash) platform: